agileperception/shell_cmds/ReadMe.md

 # Fun Guidelines

 - I'm targeting [shell_cmds version 198](https://opensource.apple.com/source/shell_cmds/shell_cmds-198/), because it's the shiniest at the moment.
-- Lets keep the command names and flag named exactly the same.
+- Lets keep the command names and flags exactly the same.
-- I don't give a flip about exact *behavior* compatibility or completeness.
-- The rust code should be as *idiomatic* as possible (aka do it the Rust ), which means line-by-line porting is not really an option, because Rust sorta flipped C's nasty unsafe paradigm on its head.
+- The rust code should be as *idiomatic* as possible (aka do it the Rust way), which means line-by-line porting is not really an option, because Rust sorta flipped C's nasty unsafe paradigm on its head.
 So put some thought into it!
 - No pull requests.
 Just push to master.
 You might have to pull first ;-)
-- Lets use [clap](https://crates.io/crates/clap) for command-line-arguments, because it's more fun.
+- Lets use [clap](https://crates.io/crates/clap) for the more complicated command-line-arguments, because it's more fun.
 - Lets make unit tests.
 Running tests is fun.
-- Anyone know what to do with a man page (the .1 files)?
-Do you just...use it as-is?
+- Anyone know what to do with the man pages (the .1 files)?
+I put them in `man/`
-- Better copy-n-paste the license from the original.
+- I put the companion shell scripts in `sh/`
+- When there's a license header in the source code, I'm copying that over.
   Lawyer repellent.
 - Most of the original internal variable names are detestably awful.
 Rename them something meaningful, for heaven's sake.
-- Put inline comments asking for advice where you need it.
-Maybe it would be nice to respond on discord and help that poor soul learn.
-Like this:  `// Q: How do I do X? - CleanCut` because then you could easily generate a list of questions like this: `grep -r "// Q:" .`
+- Some of the code is as buggy as I've ever seen.
+How does sleep get away with it's ridiculous bugs for over 20 years?
+Lets accidentally not port the bugs.

 # FAQ